True Random · ANU QRNG · Photonic Entropy

 ANU returned 47834.
 With 4 choices, 47834 % 4 = 2, so the wheel lands on the third choice (index 2).
 You can check the math yourself.
 Nothing is hidden.

-If the ANU API is unreachable, the wheel falls back to crypto.getRandomValues()— the browser's cryptographically secure PRNG.
-This is the same entropy source used by your password manager and every TLS handshake your browser makes.
+The crypto fallback is the same entropy source used by your password manager and every TLS handshake your browser makes.
 It is not quantum, but it is not a clock seed either.
+It only activates if all three quantum sources are simultaneously unreachable.

-The status dot in the top bar tells you which source was used.
+The status dot tells you which source was used.
 Cyan = quantum.
 Magenta = fallback.
 You always know.

 // Reference